cb372/cats-retry/modules/docs/src/main/mdoc/docs/migration.md

 The biggest new feature in v4 is support for adaptation.

 Please see the [adaptation docs](./adaptation) for an explanation and a worked example.

+## Dynamic retry policies

+Retry policies now have access to the result of the action, so they can dynamically change their behaviour depending on the particular failure or error that occurred.

+This means that `RetryPolicy` now has an extra type parameter.
+All the built-in policies set this type param to `Any`.

+Please see the [retry policies docs](./policies) for more details.

 ## API redesign